 However, in excess amounts, this amino acid damages the lining of your arteries causing blood clots or blood vessel blockages which can significantly raise your risk of a heart attack (13).

-Luckily, research has shown that supplementing your diet with folic acid can metabolize this amino acid, keeping its levels low and thus reducing your risk of heart disease (4).
+Luckily, research has shown that supplementing your diet with folate or folic acid can metabolize this amino acid, keeping its levels low and thus reducing your risk of heart disease (4).
+Vitamins B6 and B12 are also necessary for homocysteine metabolism, so make sure you are getting enough of those too.

-In a review published in 2016, researchers looking at 30 randomized controlled trials involving 82,334 participants found that adding more of this nutrient reduced the risk of stroke and cardiovascular diseases by 10 percent and 4 percent, respectively (10).
+In a review published in 2016, researchers looking at 30 randomized controlled trials involving 82,334 participants found that supplementing with folic acid reduced the risk of stroke and cardiovascular diseases by 10 percent and 4 percent, respectively (10).

 May Improve Fertility